-Community Supported Agriculture gets its name honestly.
-CSA means that the community is very literally buying in to support local agriculture directly at the beginning of the season or year.
+Community-Supported Agriculture (CSA) gets its name honestly.
+Community-Supported Agriculture is a system where consumers purchase “shares” of a farms harvest.
+Members pay for their share up front and then receive seasonal goods on a regular basis, usually weekly.
+Further, CSA means that a community of people is collectively invested in the success of a farm which can in turn increase the likelihood of that farm’s success thanks to the influx of income at the beginning of the growing season.
 Supporting your local farmers is good practice at any time of year, but your support packs an extra punch at the start of the season.

-When you purchase a CSA share, though, you are signing up for a share of a farm’s harvest at the beginning of the season and they are committing to provide you with their products for an agreed-upon timeframe.
-This means that you are basically reserving your local fruit and veggies ahead of time (making it more likely you’ll actually eat them), and you’re giving the farm’s cash-flow a boost when it needs it most.
+When you purchase a CSA share, though, you are investing not only in your own wellness, but also in your local farmer!
+When you invest in a share of a farm’s harvest at the beginning of the season, they are committing to provide you with their products for an agreed-upon timeframe.
+This means that you are reserving your local fruit and veggies ahead of time (making it more likely you’ll actually eat them), and you’re giving the farm’s cash-flow a boost when it needs it most.

-As you consider your impact on our local agriculture economy, consider joining a local CSA.
-If you aren’t sure which CSA is right for you, come to our fair on February 29th with all your questions!
-There’s no pressure to sign up if you’re unsure, and you’ll get to meet the friendly folks that grow your food.
+As you consider your impact on your local agriculture economy, consider joining a local CSA.
+If you aren’t sure which CSA is right for you, come to our fair on February 29th where you can meet dozens of local CSA farmers and ask all your questions!
+There’s no pressure to commit to a CSA if you’re unsure, and you’ll get to meet the friendly folks that grow your food.
 RSVP here.